Priscilla, Queen of the Desert (musical): São Paulo (2012)

 In Brazil Priscilla ran at the Teatro Bradesco, São Paulo, from 16 March to 9 December 2012, produced by GEO Eventos, BASE Entertainment and Nullarbor Productions, and starring Luciano Andrey as Tick/Mitzi, Rubén Gabira as Bernadette, André Torquato as Adam/Felicia, Li Martins as Cynthia and Saulo Vasconcelos as Bob.
 The production included the Brazilian disco anthem "Dancing Days" during the final bows.

-US National Tour (2013)
+US tour (2013)

 Entrance to Broken Hill.
 (Pictured left to right): Wade McCollum (Tick/Mitzi), Scott Willis (Bernadette) and Bryan West (Adam/Felicia).

 After the show closed on Broadway, a national tour opened on 8 January 2013 at the Orpheum Theatre in Minneapolis, Minnesota with Wade McCollum as Tick/Mitzi, Scott Willis as Bernadette, and Bryan West as Adam/Felicia.
 The tour played its final performance on 17 November 2013 at the Paramount Theatre in Seattle, Washington.

-In 2016, Fiddlehead Theatre produced one of the first regional productions of the piece at Boston's Shubert Theatre.
-Featuring the book and songs from the West End production, the production was led by Director Stacey Stephens, Choreographer Arthur Cuadros, Costumes by Stacey Stephen and Set by Brian Ruggaber.
-The show featured Andrew Giordano as Tick/Mitzi, Matthew Tiberi as Adam/Felicia, and Larry Daggett as Bernadette.
-The show went on to win two Independent Reviewer of New England awards for Best Actor, Mr. Daggett and for Best Costumes, Mr. Stephens.

-UK National Tour (2013–14)
+UK tour (2013–14)

 The first UK tour started on 9 February 2013 at the Opera House in Manchester and concluded on 12 April 2014 at the Theatre Royal in Plymouth.
 Jason Donovan and Noel Sullivan alternated as Tick/Mitzi, with Richard Grieve as Bernadette, and Graham Weaver as Adam/Felicia.
 The tour included the changes made for the Broadway production, except for the songs by Madonna.